olegshegula/Trie-3/README.md

 Trie
 ====

-Trie implementation and string indexing and searching using Ruby.
+Trie implementation and string indexing and searching using Ruby 2.0.0